All football clubs in Madrid – Season 2019-20

 Rayo Majahonda plays her home games at the Cerro del Espino stadium.
 The stadium offers space for 8,000 people.
 From the centre of Madrid, it is quite a journey to this stadium.
 With public transport this is actually not possible because of the poor connections.
 You can reach the stadium in about half an hour by car from the centre of Madrid.

-4. Madrid football clubs playing in the Segunda Division B
+4. Clubs playing in the Segunda Division B

 4.1 Internacional de Madrid